raising-heart/music-lab/README.md

-## vid-lab
+## music-lab

-Codes and experiments for video analysis.
+testing with music and stuff

 ## Disclaimer